AineNicD/pands-project/README.md

 ![](gaspe_canada.png)

 "Dr. Anderson was a faculty member at the Washington University in St. Louis.
 In 1929, he accepted a fellowship to work in Britain with a few scientists, including Fisher.
-Through this collaboration opportunity, Fisher obtained Dr. Anderson’s permission to use the data set in his article.
+Through this collaboration opportunity, Fisher obtained Dr. Anderson’s permission to use the data set in his article."[ref](https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5)

 The discriminant function performed well in discriminating between these species, The Iris setosa is noticeably different from the other two species and there is some overlap between Iris versicolor and Iris virginica.